noamzilo/whatsapp_miner/docker_doc.md

   - Creates environment-specific image tags
   - Tags with base name for compatibility
 - **ECR Auth**: Handles authentication when `--push` is used
+- **Environment**: Completely agnostic - gets all variables from wrapper

 #### `docker_run_core.sh`
 - **Purpose**: Local container orchestration using docker-compose